maxm33/pokedle/README.md

 A new minor update has been implemented:<br>

-- Added new mode "Sentry Duty" / "Whose that footprint", based on the PMD2 mini-game;
+- Added new mode `Sentry Duty`, based on the PMD2 mini-game;

 <br>